Syncano/syncano-node/docs/docs/getting-started/quickstart.md

 ![chat-project-structure](/img/chat-project-structure.png)

-> Run `syncano-cli list chat` to view the Socket documentation
+> Run `npx syncano-cli list chat` to view the Socket documentation

 To make sure it has been added correctly, you can open the `chat-app/syncano/syncano.yml` and see if these lines are present:
 > The chat app Socket you installed may have a higher version number